alessiomanai/angular-streamingtv/README.md

 `docker build -t streamingtv:1.0 .`

-Then to run in a container
+Then to run in a container (for dev)

+`docker run -d --name streamingtv -p 4200:4200 streamingtv:1.0 `

 ## Running unit tests